qpdf/qpdf/manual/cli.rst

    .. help: collate with --pages

       Collate rather than concatenate pages specified with --pages.
-      With a numeric argument, collate in groups of n.
+      With a numeric parameter, collate in groups of n.
 The default is 1.
 Run qpdf --help=page-selection for additional details.

    This option causes :command:`qpdf` to collate rather than concatenate pages specified with :qpdf:ref:`--pages`.
-With a numeric argument, collate in groups of :samp:`{n}`.
+With a numeric parameter, collate in groups of :samp:`{n}`.
 The default is 1.

    Please see :ref:`page-selection` for additional details.